imagineazhar/imagineazhar/README.md

 Business and data analyst specialized in dashboard building and reporting.
 I am enthusiastic about data visualizations and analytics and have prior experience with related tools (Tableau, Power BI) and methodologies.

-###  📚 A brief summary of my academic background:
+###  📚 A summary of my academic background:
--  I have done BS in Computer Engineering 💻.
+-  I have a BS in Computer Engineering 💻.
--  My undergraduate thesis focused on detection and recognition of Traffic signs from live video-feed (📸).
+-  My undergraduate thesis focused on detection and recognition of Traffic signs from live video feeds (📸).

 ### 📝 My tech, data and math skills:
 Due to my engineering degree, I have strong knowledge of math (i.e. statistics & linear algebra) and machine learning (anomaly detection & pattern recognition).